Blinorot/blinorot.github.io/_projects/LenslessMic.md

     Example of a lensed video (audio-to-video conversion), a corresponding lensless measurement, and its reconstruction.
 Audio track: 237-126133-0018.
 </div>

 We note that *NoPSF* often provides smoother frames than *Learned* and *R-Learned* that are more sharp.
-This means that *NoPSF* is not able to fully recover image from the multiplexing effect of lensless camera. *ADMM-100* completely fails recover frames.
+This means that *NoPSF* is not able to fully recover image from the multiplexing effect of lensless camera. *ADMM-100* completely fails to recover frames.

 The video below shows how reconstruction of the same frame enhances from $$W=0\%$$ to $$W=100\%$$.
 More specifically, we plot $$l_2$$-difference $$(\hat{x}-x)^2$$ between the reconstructed and codec frames.